HOW TO GIVE

 There are many types of funds at the Foundation, each specifically tailored to meet the many needs of our community and provide donors with the level of involvement and type of giving they prefer.
 Fund types include: Unrestricted Funds, Donor-Advised Funds, Field of Interest Funds, Designated Funds, Agency/Organizational Funds, Scholarship Funds, and Giving Circle Funds.

-Unrestricted Funds: Meeting Ever-changing Community Needs
+Community Investment Fund: Meeting Ever-changing Community Needs

 Donor-advised Funds: A Personal Approach to Giving

-A Donor-Advised Fund is a specialized type of Unrestricted Fund.
+A Donor-Advised Fund is a specialized type of unrestricted fund.
 Establishing a Donor-Advised Fund allows you to make a gift to your community foundation, then remain actively involved in suggesting uses for your gift.
 You can work with the community foundation's professional staff to suggest ongoing uses for the fund--targeting the issues you care about most.
 Grant awards are issued to charities in the name of the fund (or anonymously if you prefer).
 It's a simple, powerful, and a highly personal approach to giving.

 Field-of-Interest Funds: Connecting Personal Values to High-impact Opportunities

 By establishing a Field of Interest Fund, you can target your gift to address needs in an important area of community life such as arts, AIDS, aging, at-risk youth, etc. You identify your personal interest area when making your gift and our board awards grants to community organizations and programs that are making a difference in the area you select.
 Your gift stays flexible enough to meet community needs in your interest area--even as they change over time.

 Designated Funds: Helping Local Organizations Sustain and Grow